-For families receiving the Earned Income Disallowance (EID), the HRA will conduct an interim reexamination at the start and conclusion of the 24-month eligibility period.
+For families receiving the Earned Income Disallowance (EID), the HRA will conduct an interim reexamination at the start, second 12-month exclusion, and conclusion of the 24-month eligibility period.

 If the family has reported zero income, the HRA will conduct an interim reexamination every 3 months as long as the family continues to report that they have no income.